misshozzie/LearnwithMalik/README.md

 Exciting upcoming features:

 * Unlock the _Abacus level_ to enhance your counting and math skills in a playful way.
-* Challenge your _spelling abilities_ with the Spelling Bee level, where words and numbers come together * for even more educational fun.
+* Challenge your _spelling abilities_ with the Spelling Bee level, where words and numbers come together for even more educational fun.

 ## Challenges:

 My journey in game development presented several challenges, primarily stemming from the need to incorporate my instructors' suggested features.
 The task of creating my very first game and integrating additional elements into the one you've already seen was a monumental challenge in itself.
+Also, I am a slow in reaction, since im an artist, everything I do must flow with my monumental.
+It takes me awhile to digest my instructors teaching.
+But I know that once I get use to the coding itself, these could be my playground one day.

-One of the most significant hurdles was the process of inserting the required coding.
+And one of the most significant hurdles also was the process of inserting the required coding.
 This task demanded meticulous attention to detail and a deep understanding of programming principles.
 It involved not only writing new lines of code but also carefully integrating them into the existing framework.

 Another major challenge was the strategic thinking required to determine where to place the new logic.
 Game development is like solving a complex puzzle, and deciding how to seamlessly integrate new features while maintaining the overall gameplay experience was no small feat.
 This often meant revisiting and reworking existing components to ensure everything worked harmoniously.

-In essence, the entire process was a continuous cycle of brainstorming, coding, testing, and refining.
-It required a substantial amount of critical thinking and problem-solving skills.
-Despite the challenges, the experience of creating a game from scratch and enhancing it with new features has been both rewarding and educational.

 ## favorite Code: